nikomatsakis/talk-template/README.md

-# talk-template
+# Talk template

-A template for talks I give
+Clone this repo for new talks